stevendeolus/PythonBlockchain/README.md

 By building a proof of concept blockchain, students and legal practitioners will be better positioned to engage with their future clients and the legal issues of tomorrow.

+## Curriculum
+The currculum to build the open source code coming soon!

 <!-- Footnotes themselves at the bottom. -->
 ## Notes